arangodb/arangojs/README.md

 If *opts.count* is set to `true`, the cursor will have a *count* property set to the query result count.

+If *query* is an object with *query* and *bindVars* properties, those will be used as the values of the respective arguments instead.

 **Examples**

 ```js